In California

 Does my state give parents the right to consent for their child to get an abortion?

 The California Supreme Court has held that requiring parental consent for minors to receive an abortion is unconstitutional.
-This law may have to be reevaluated by California if after Roe is overturned.
 American Academy of Pediatrics v.
 Lungren, 16 Cal 4th 307, 322 (1997).

 Medical professionals